Autism Initiative Open House Video (April 15, 2021)

 *Note.
 Many self-advocate adults on the autism spectrum indicate a preference in favor of utilizing the term “autistic” to describe themselves, rather than “person with autism.”
 However, some family members of people on the autism spectrum, and medical professionals, think the term “person with autism” is appropriate.
 In deference to the multi-faceted, debated topic of identity and labelling, on this website we will utilize a compromise term, “person on the autism spectrum” or “person on the spectrum.”
 See http://autisticadvocacy.org/about-asan/identity-first-language/ for more information on this topic.

-All faculty, staff, students, alumni, and community members are invited to join the Interdisciplinary Autism Initiative for several events to be hosted in April, 2021, which is Autism Acceptance Month.
-Please join us for a series of empowering and educational events that highlight our commitment to neurodiverse people:
+All faculty, staff, students, alumni, and community members are invited to join the Interdisciplinary Autism Initiative for a film screening hosted in April 2022, which is Autism Acceptance Month.

 How to Dance in Ohio is a documentary following a group of autistic teenagers preparing for their first spring formal dance.
 The film will be screened April 28th at 5:30pm in Wehr Physics 153.
 Come learn more about the experiences of individuals on the autism spectrum while enjoying free pizza!
 This event is free and open to the Marquette community and the public.